5 Racism-Bio Books Like Born A Crime

 5. Bossypants

-Bossypants is about Tina Fey and how she grew up and became the person she is.
+Bossypants is about Tina Fey and how she grew up and became who she is.
 She talks about childhood, getting her period, working at the YMCA, having college boyfriends involved in the second city, and meeting Amy Poehler.
 All these things were getting involved with Saturday Night Live.

 Bossypants